-Although with the advent of RTE, schools have penetrated into almost all rural areas of India, but despite all efforts to make the school an attractive place with mid-day meals, education has still not found its interest among children.
-Rural schools lack Subject Teachers, and those who have, lack knowledge and quality teaching.
-Since most current day Teachers have also grown up in a Rote-learning environment, they make the children follow the same path, resulting in low conceptual understanding and knowledge.
-Dependent on such Teachers, children in different parts of the country have different levels of education, defeating the basic objective of equal education for all.
+With the advent of RTE, schools have penetrated into almost all rural areas of India.
+But despite all efforts to make the school an attractive place with mid-day meals, education has still not found its interest among children.
+Rural Government schools lack Teachers, and those who have, lack knowledge and quality teaching.
+There are 1,05,630 Single-teacher schools in India, that have around 5 million students.